pocpoc77/LLMTranslate/README.md

 ---

 ## 🚀 How to Use

+### THE GUI

+1. **Initial configuration:**
+   * After launching the app, at the configuration tab, enter your Mistral API key that you generate from [here](console.mistral.ai/api-keys) and the Mistral model name you like to use for translation (not OCR) e.g. 'mistral-large-latest'
+   * Enter openai compatible url, api key and, model name, you can either use a local model with Ollama or LM-Studio, or you can use services like OpenRouter.
+   * Enter your custom system prompt to perform the translation, this step is crucial for getting the best results.

+2. **OCR and Translation**
+   * Swtitch to the translation tab, choose your desired PDF file, select your model of choice, click start and wait patiently.
+### THE CLI

 1.  **Customize URL and System Prompt:**
     Before running the application, open the `LLMTranslate.py` file in a text editor and customize the `system_prompt` and `base_url` parameters.